eoinkelly/notes/networking/dns/dns.md

     * Fields
         * Record name field: `{the-alias}`
         * Record data field: `{fqdn-we-are-pointing-to}`
-    * Purpose: alias one hostname to another
+    * Purpose: alias one domain name to another
+    * Many systems have the notion of a "canonical name" for a resource which can have many aliases i.e. there is one name that is singled out and treated as "special" and dubbed canonical.
+    * A CNAME record idenifies its `{owner_domain}` as a _non canonical alias_ for the domain listed in the `{rdata}` part of the record.
-    * If a node has a CNAME then it shouldn't have any other kind of record
+    * **If a node has a CNAME then it can't have any other kind of record** because
-    * if the "hostname" matches then retry the lookup with the string in "value" as a query
+        1. It ensures that the aliases and the canonical name node cannot have different data
+        1. It ensures that a cached CNAME can be used without checking back with the authoritive server for other RR types
+    * CNAME RRs cause special action in DNS software.
+        * When a name server fails to find a desired RR in the resource set associated with the domain name, it checks to see if the resource set consists of a CNAME record with a matching class.
+If so, the name server includes the CNAME record in the response and restarts the query at the domain name specified in the data field of the CNAME record.
+        * The one exception to this rule is that queries which match the CNAME type are not restarted.
 * TXT
     * Fields
         * Name: `$ORIGIN`